Allopurinol In Poultry

-Allopurinol for poultry is being used extensively in the field.
-It is considered as a modern drug to treat gout in poultry.
-It is a purine analog, is a structural isomer of hypoxanthine and inhibits xanthine oxidase enzyme.
+Allopurinol in poultry is being used extensively in the field.
+It is considered a modern drug to treat gout in poultry.
+It is a purine analog, is a structural isomer of hypoxanthine, and inhibits xanthine oxidase enzyme.

 It acts as a xanthine oxidase inhibitor with the clinical application for the reduction in uric acid formation during hyperuricemia or gout in poultry.
 It is also known as uricostatic drugs.